Quality Improvement at the Service Site

-Note: The previous edition of the Infection Prevention Reference Booklet was also produced in French and Spanish.
-A French-language version of revised reference booklet is currently under development.
+Note: The previous edition of the Infection Prevention Reference Booklet was also produced in Spanish; the current edition will not be.
 Anyone interested in receiving the Spanish-language version of the earlier edition should contact EngenderHealth directly.

 Reality √: A Planning and Advocacy Tool for Strengthening Family Planning Programs

 In the reproductive health and family planning field, contraceptive prevalence rates (CPR) are often discussed.
 Programmers and policy makers are frequently asked to forecast overall contraceptive and method prevalence rates at national or local levels and to analyze past CPR trends.
 Projecting contraceptive and method-specific prevalence rates is essential to evaluating current efforts, setting goals for the future, and planning realistically for the resources the program will require.
 But staff are often not equipped with the data or tools they need to make realistic programming decisions.
 Originally developed under the ACQUIRE Project, this programmatic and technical model/tool, examines the relationship of contraceptive prevalence to contraceptive users, adopters, and commodities.
 Reality √ allows for gauging what are realistic goals for national, district, and facility-level programming, as well as helping planners use existing data to project CPR and method mix into the future and test scenarios that impact CPR.
 This type of local, specific data is crucial to:

 - Evaluating whether contraceptive prevalence goals are achievable